-Single frequency networks (SFN), in particular, place very stringent requirements on the frequency accuracy of a DVB-T / DVB-H transmitter of less than 10^{-9} .
+Single-frequency networks (SFN), in particular, place very stringent requirements on the frequency accuracy of an ISDB-T transmitter of less than 10-9.
 The carrier frequency offset is measured using the R&S[®]ETL in TV/radio analyzer/receiver mode at the test port (M1) of the transmitter output.